marcoalopez/IDEAproject/IDEA_project.md

 ## 3. Materials

-We use three different materials: magnesium alloy AZ31, ice $Ih$, and olivine.
+We use three different materials: magnesium alloy AZ31, ice, and olivine.

 #### Magnesium